victormorc/SW_NOTES/README.md

 One commonn problem when tackling design is where to begin and the inability to see the whole picture.

 It is always a good advice to see the problem as a puzzle.
 Decompose the problem into smaller pieces, therefore, you would have an easy way to start and a better understanding of the problem itself.

+Each piece isolated is easier to be handled than the whole system.
+It is also a good idea to simplify the design.

 ## MODULAR DESIGN